2239Technocrats/Robot2018/README.md

 FIRST team 2239's robot code for 2018

 # Controller Documentation
+Required imports
+--
+`edu.wpi.first.wpilibj.XboxController;` Initalizing and using Xbox Controllers
+`edu.wpi.first.wpilibj.Joystick;` Initalizing and using Joysticks

+Initalizing a Controller
+--
+`public XboxController controller = new XboxController(int controllerPort);`
+`public Joystick controller = new Joystick(int controllerPort);`
+Initalizes either a XboxController or a Joystick and gives it the port controllerPort.

 Buttons
 --
-`DriverStation.getStickButton(int controllerPort, byte button);`
+`controllerClass.getRawButton(int button);`
-Returns a boolean, true if the controller on controllerPort has button pushed.
+Returns a boolean, true if button on controllerClass has button pushed.
-**Button values**
+**Button values (XboxController)**
 1 - A
 2 - B
 3 - X